You may be able to bring family members to Greece from your country of origin — but you must apply very soon after getting refugee status.

 Your officer will contact you and ask you to gather documents to support your case.
 These documents include:

-- A medical note for each family member, issued by their country of origin and approved by a Greek medical authority, that says they do not have a contagious disease.
+• A medical note for each family member, issued by their country of origin and approved by a Greek medical authority, says they do not have a contagious disease.

 What if I can’t get these documents?